4 Ways to Convert Image to Grayscale in Python using Skimage, Pillow and OpenCV

 Convert Image to Grayscale Python Scikit Image (Skimage)

-Pillow is another image processing library of Python which can be used to convert image to grayscale with its img.convert() function.
+Pillow is another image processing library of Python that can be used to convert image to grayscale with its img.convert() function.

 In this example, the image is read with Image.open() and then it is transformed with convert() by passing ‘L’ as the parameter.
 The ‘L’ parameter is used to convert the image to grayscale.